lalaithan/coder-story/README.md

 I stood mesmerized for what seemed like hours.
 Watching the waves crash onto the shimmering, white beach I imagined myself shrinking to the size of a sea monkey and climbing along the ridges of washed up shells as though they were mountains.
 Each new wave served as a violent storm in my make-believe trek, leaving behind remnants of "snow" that clung to the edges of my mountain range of shells.

-In that moment,I felt invicible in the face of the waves.In my little imagination,I put my fears aside and enjoyed the freshness of the sea.This was the best feeling I got in weeks.
+In that moment, I felt invicible in the face of the waves.
+In my little imagination, I put my fears aside and enjoyed the freshness ofthe sea.
+This was the best feeling I got in weeks.